Man and Nature: Relationship Therapy Report

 Our first speaker was Chihiro Geuzebroek, a multidisciplinary artist, writer, organizer, and trainer in decolonial climate justice perspectives and practices.
 Half Bolivian and half Dutch, Chihiro joined us live from Bolivia where she fights to protect local cultures and their habitat.
 As a Quechua grandchild born and raised in Amsterdam, she strives to preserve and learn from the invaluable indigenous knowledge that has accumulated over the past millennia, and thus help nourish a learning journey towards a sustainable culture shift.

-A wealth of information has been passed down from generation to generation, information containing everything we need to know about living off and with the local surroundings.
-And more importantly, how to do this sustainably, by respecting the environment and maintaining it for the next generation.
+A wealth of information has been passed down from generation to generation.
+Information containing everything we need to know about living off and with the local surroundings.
+And more importantly, how to do this sustainably by respecting the environment and maintaining it for the next generation.

 SDB

-With no specific word for ‘nature’, these indigenous cultures are based on an appreciation of the symbiotic relationship between humans and their environment, each containing their own laws and practices of respect and reciprocity.
+With no specific word for ‘nature’, these indigenous cultures are built on an appreciation of the symbiotic relationship between humans and their environment, each containing their own laws and practices of respect and reciprocity.
 From this perspective, there is no need for a word for ‘nature’; not only do the indigenous peoples of Bolivia feel no need to juxtapose this supposed ‘nature’ with themselves as ‘man’, they also understand one very simple, yet very important thing: we are a part of nature, not apart from it.

 SDB